jeungsook/cs135/exercises/exercise5.md

 Common mistakes:

 - #2: The answer is a double because the pow(#,#) function returns a double.
-I warned you about this in lab.
+I tried to warn you about this in lab.
+This was such a common mistake that I created a lesson explaining more about function return types: [Click](https://jeungsook.github.io/cs135/lessons/returntype/)
 - #9 & #10: z is an int.
 Anything put into z will be converted into an int.
 - You need to be very, verrry careful with these on the test.
 Remember PEMDAS.